-Since 2019, the Center for the Study of Liberal Democracy has hosted an annual symposium intended to enhance high school teaching in texts and ideas that will contribute to a deeper understanding of America’s founding principles and history and the wider traditions that influenced their development.
+Since 2019, the Center for the Study of Liberal Democracy (CSLD) has hosted an annual symposium intended to enhance high school teaching in texts and ideas that will contribute to a deeper understanding of America’s founding principles and history and the wider traditions that influenced their development.
 The CSLD covers the cost of registration, meals and lodging, as well as a modest honorarium for participants ($400).